shakedkilim/babble/README.md

 Web-based responsive chat

- One room
+ -One room

- Content open to everyone
+ -Content open to everyone

- User can type a new message and submit to room
+ -User can type a new message and submit to room

  New messages appear at the bottom
  User can delete his own messages